subashini7/prasanna_web/content/leaps/10QSIP.md

-We introduce a quantitative phase imaging method for homogeneous objects with a bright field transmission microscope by using an amplitude mask and a digital processing algorithm.
-A known amplitude pattern is imaged on the sample plane containing a thick phase object by placing an amplitude mask in the field diaphragm of the microscope.
-The phase object distorts the amplitude pattern according to its optical path length (OPL) profile, and the distorted pattern is recorded in a CCD detector.
+We introduce a quantitative phase imaging method for homogeneous objects with a bright field transmission microscope by using an patterned mask and a digital processing algorithm.
+A known pattern is imaged on the sample plane containing a thick phase object by placing a patterned mask in the field diaphragm of the microscope.
+The phase object distorts the pattern according to its optical path length (OPL) profile, and the distorted pattern is recorded in a CCD detector.
 A digital processing algorithm then estimates the object's quantitative OPL profile based on a closed form analytical solution,